-3. The AGO Criminal Justice Division (CRJ) has reviewed this bill and determined it will not significantly increase or decrease the division's workload in representing the WSP.
-Section 21 would require the WSP to conduct periodic inspections at least once a year of purchasers, licensed under chapters 46.79 or 46.80 RCW, of catalytic converters that have been removed from vehicles, develop a standardized inspection form, train local law enforcement agencies on inspection procedures, and authorize inspections to be conducted by civilian employees or limited authority law enforcement agencies if necessary.
-The bill would also require WSP to create a process for exempting certain vehicle dealers from the requirement to mark all catalytic converters prior to sale of a vehicle.
-There may be some small amount of hours required to advise regarding implementation, but new legal services are nominal and costs are not included in this request.
+2. The AGO Government Compliance & Enforcement Division (GCE) has reviewed this bill and determined it will not increase or decrease the division's workload in representing WSP and Criminal Justice Training Center (CJTC).
+This bill will require WSP to conduct periodic inspections at least once a year of purchasers, licensed under Chapters 46.79 or 46.80 RCW, of catalytic converters that have been removed from vehicles, develop a standardized inspection form, train local law enforcement agencies on inspection procedures, and authorize inspections to be conducted by civilian employees or limited authority law enforcement agencies if necessary.
+WSP does not handle enforcement actions against these license types.
+Therefore, this bill would not result in any administrative litigation for either WSP or the CJTC, so it would not implicate any of GCE's client programs.
+Therefore, no costs are included in this request.